 EGLE assesses fish tissue concentration data and mercury water column data on a biennial basis in accordance with our water quality monitoring strategy and our Integrated Report Assessment Methodology.
 Waters determined to be mercury-impaired (above the 0.35 mg/kg fish tissue target or the water column target criteria of 1.3 nanograms per liter [ng/L]) and below the 1.012 mg/kg fish tissue maximum would be considered addressed by the TMDL.
 Waters determined to be mercury-impaired above the 1.012 mg/kg fish tissue maximum or above the ambient water column mercury concentration of 9.5 ng/L would not be considered as addressed by the TMDL.

-EGLE's intent was to modify the TMDL document by updating the list of waters covered by the TMDL (as defined in Appendix A) every other year, in conjunction with the submittal of Michigan's biennial Integrated Report (IR), beginning with the 2020 version of the IR.
-To that end, EGLE presented a list of newly impaired water bodies to the public and the USEPA, and identified some waterbodies that were erroneously included on the original list and therefore were removed from the TMDL.
-These changes were subsequently approved by USEPA.
-Newly identified mercury-impaired water bodies have been placed in the "Impaired, TMDL completed" Integrated Report assessment category (category 4a).
-This updated list is based on additional water quality and fish contaminant monitoring data generated since the original TMDL was finalized, and the newly identified water bodies are now included in this statewide TMDL.
-It is EGLE's intent that no new water bodies will be added to the Integrated Report assessment category "Impaired-TMDL needed" (category 5) for mercury-impaired waters.
+EGLE’s intent was to modify the TMDL document by updating the list of waters covered by the TMDL (as defined in Appendix A) every other year, in conjunction with the submittal of Michigan’s biennial Integrated Report, beginning with the 2020 version of the Integrated Report and continuing with this 2026 Integrated Report.
+To that end, EGLE is presenting this proposed list of new impaired water bodies to the public and the USEPA; a cumulative list of all water bodies that are included in this TMDL; and water bodies that have been restored and are no longer impaired (Integrated Report Assessment Category 2).
+Proposed mercury-impaired water bodies will be placed in the “Impaired, TMDL completed” Integrated Report assessment category (Category 4a).
+This updated list is based on additional water quality and fish contaminant monitoring data generated since the TMDL was finalized.
+Once the USEPA approves the revised TMDL Appendix A, the newly proposed water bodies will be part of this statewide TMDL.

 Statewide Mercury TMDL